Former names: MS Rotterdam VII, MS Nieuw Ryndam, MS Nieuw Rotterdam

 Holland America Line (HAL) is a Seattle-based cruise company owned by Carnival Corporation (shipowner).
 Between 1873-1989, HAL was a Dutch cargo and passenger shipping company operating regular Transatlantic crossings between Holland and the Americas.
 HAL was founded in 1873 as "Dutch-American Steamship Company" headquartered in Rotterdam Netherlands.
 In 1989, HAL was acquired by Carnival Corporation for around EUR 530 million.
 Among the company's assets are the Westmark hotel chain (Alaska-Yukon), Worldwide Shore Services (warehouses-logistics) and Half Moon Cay (Caribbean/Bahamian private island).

 The 3210-passenger ship Rotterdam was initially named "Nieuw Ryndam", which was announced on April 7, 2019.
 The name honored the company's first Ryndam ship, part of the fleet between 1901-1929.
 The ocean liner was originally named Rijndam - until 1923 when it received the English "Ryndam".
 In 1927, Ryndam I became HAL's first ship with a world cruise, although the liner was chartered as a floating school for that voyage.
 The 2nd (Ryndam II) liner served between 1951-1973.
-The 3rd (Ryndam, built 1994) was sold to the sisterbrand P&O Australia in 2015 and is currently operated as Pacific Aria (now Aegean Goddess).
+The 3rd (Ryndam, built 1994) was sold to the sisterbrand P&O Australia in 2015 and is currently operated as Pacific Aria.

 The new MS Rotterdam is named after Rotterdam City (South Holland, The Netherlands).

 HAL's ever-first liner was named SS Rotterdam, which maiden voyage (Rotterdam to NYC New York) departed on October 15, 1872.
 On April 18, 1873, was officially founded the Holland America Line.
 The 1878-built "SS Rotterdam II" was purchased from British Ship Owners Co in 1886.
 The 1897-built "SS Rotterdam III" served HAL until 1906.
 "SS Rotterdam IV" (1908-1940, capacity 3139 passengers + 472 crew) operated regularly scheduled Mediterranean roundtrips from NYC New York.
-"SS Rotterdam V" (aka "The Grande Dame", 1959-1997) started regularly scheduled Transatlantic crossings until 1969 when was converted into cruise ship.
-The vessel also operated Grand World Voyages and is currently moored in Rotterdam City serving as hotel ship and museum.
+"SS Rotterdam V" (aka "The Grande Dame", 1959-1997) started regularly scheduled Transatlantic crossings until 1969 when was converted into a cruiser.
+The vessel also operated Grand World Voyages and is currently moored in Rotterdam City serving as a hotel ship and museum.
 "MS Rotterdam VI" (1997-built) is now Fred Olsen Borealis.

 Decks and Cabins